learn-co-curriculum/react-hooks-hogwild/README.md

 - Allow the user to _sort_ the hogs based on **name** or **weight**

 - BONUS: Allow users to _hide_ hogs (not delete them, just hide them from view!)
+- BONUS: Add a form to allow users to _add_ new hogs to the page
 - BONUS: Implement [Semantic Cards](https://semantic-ui.com/views/card.html) for
   each hog